sdbeng/e-commerce-boot/README.md

 - When login is done under output body you will get Bearer token value.

-- Then you need to perform rest of thing by giving authentication.
+- Then you need to perform rest of thing by giving authentication.# ecommercehck